dreese/FastSocket/README.markdown

 Release Notes
 ---------------

+2015 Jan 27 — v1.3

+	• Changed -[FaskSocket sendBytes:count:] method to return the actual number of bytes received instead of a BOOL.
+Now it matches the Readme.
+	• Fixed a compiler warning caused by returning NO instead of nil from one of the init methods.
+	• Added several unit tests.

 2014 Feb 3 — v1.2

 	• Added -[FastSocket connect:] method for specifying a connection timeout, which is separate from the read/write timeout.